arjun-krishna1/factorial_game/README.md

-# factorial_game
+# Factorial Game
-A command line game written in Python to see what the hightest factorial you can calculate is
+- A command line game written in Python to see what the hightest factorial you can calculate is